 Tip #2: Conduct Regular SERP Check-Ups

 Sure, our favourite saying does go that the best place to hide a dead body is on the second page of Google.
 However, Google’s algorithm is constantly changing, and if you are a new brand present on the SERP then search results can quickly fluctuate between rank positions.
 We always recommend monitoring your branded keywords for unwanted results, however most people don’t check the second or third page of Google.
 As a startup, it is imperative that you venture past the first page in order to be aware of any potentially damaging news.
-A press release on the second page of Google may turn up on the first page in no time if you’re just starting off—we’ve seen it happen!
+A press release on the second page of Google may turn up on the first page in no time if you’re just starting off-we’ve seen it happen!
 If you really want to make your website stand out, enlist the help of someone like First Page Limited, who can take care of the SEO for you.
 You’ll want to appear on the first page of Google (if possible) so a good SEO strategy is imperative.

 Tip #3: Listen Carefully to Your Critics